Some posts contain compensated links. Please read this disclaimer for more info.

 Trans-Siberian Railway: Mongolia Into Russia

-At the border, the train comes to a halt and its a waiting game for the Mongolian officials to arrive and check your passport.
+The train comes to a halt at the border, and it’s a waiting game for the Mongolian officials to arrive and check your passport.
 It takes several hours, but at least you’re free to get off and visit the bathroom and get some fresh air.

-When the officials have finished checking all passports, the train is allowed to proceed to the Russian border slowly.
+When the officials have finished checking all passports, the train can proceed to the Russian border slowly.

 September and October is a better time to travel as the daily temperature is slightly cooler.